June – October:

 Each guide can accommodate 1 or 2 anglers.
 We do not offer 3rd angler float trips as the drift boats and rafts are not designed for additional people.

 Private water rod fees and special permit areas like Yellowstone National Park have additional charges that are not included in our daily guide rates.

 Our guided trips include rods & reels (if needed), all flies, shuttles, riverside box lunches (full days), non alcoholic beverages and professional guide instruction/service.

-Appropriate fishing license (Montana or Yellowstone National Park), waders (we can make rental arrangements), guide gratuities which typically range from $100-$150/guide/day.
+Appropriate fishing license (Montana or Yellowstone National Park), waders (we can make rental arrangements), guide gratuities which are typically $150/guide/day.
 Any personal gear such as appropriate clothing, polarized sunglasses, and rain gear (everyday).